gSchool/usaa-preassessment-block/pre-assessment-survey.md

 My dev team
 ##### !end-question
 ##### !options
-* Practices TDD in a strict sense (tests written before code; red, green, refactor)
+* practices TDD in a strict sense (tests written before code; red, green, refactor)
-* Writes tests prior to merging to a working branch
+* writes tests prior to merging to a working branch
-* Writes tests prior to pushing to production
+* writes tests prior to pushing to production
-* Does not write tests & relies on QA
+* does not write tests & relies on QA
 ##### !end-options
 ##### !answer
-Does not write tests & relies on QA
+does not write tests & relies on QA
 ##### !end-answer
 ##### !explanation
 ##### !end-explanation